emirtarik/nlp-kindle/README.md

 - Gradient boosting
 - Naive Bayes

-The models are optimized t
+The models are optimized with classic grid search methods or with manual intuition (or we can call it the biological Bayes search).

 Tuned Logistic Regression with Lasso optimization: